jayellho/parallel-works-internship-summer-2025/README.md

 - Tech stack used here: React, Typescript, Golang, RabbitMQ, MongoDB, Ansible, Bash scripting.

 # Demo
-*NOTE: Due to confidentiality, no actual code will be shown but just screengrabs of work done.*
+*NOTE: Due to confidentiality, no actual code will be shown but just screengrabs of work done.
+Only GCP is shown for brevity although work was done on all three major clouds.*
 ### 1. Provisioning, configuration and deletion of instance
 - Provisioning and deletion were done using the SDKs for each cloud service provider - Azure, GCP, AWS.
 - Configuration was done via an Ansible playbook with several roles, one of which was to install our CLI agent onto the VM, which reports instance health and CPU and/or GPU utilization metrics back to the platform every 30 seconds.